igordiniz445/Instagram-Bot/README.md

 The bot will ask you :
 #### How many accounts do you want to sign in
 #### The user and passowd for each account
 For each account, the bot will try to log in, make sure to allow it on your app.
-If type your login or password wrong, the bot will keep asking the correct information
+If you input the wrong login or password, the bot will keep asking the correct information, until you the loggin be successfull
 #### The URL from the post that you want to tag the people
 #### And how many people you want to tag in each commentary